At its core, Voyager Global, Inc. is a growing R&D business.

 As a result of this merger, the US Government commissioned the Goodyear-Zeppelin Company in October of 1928 to build two large rigid airships, the Akron and Macon, for the US Navy.
-These two airships were to function as scout ships for Naval convoys, and each would have the capability to carry five fixed-wing aircraft inside its hull.
+These two airships were to function as scout ships for Naval convoys, and each would have the capability to carry five fixed-wing aircraft within its hull.

 In 1929, the construction of the Akron was begun and took two years to complete with her first test flight being carried out in 1931.

-Nearly every year, the government of Pakistan would close their border with Afghanistan in an attempt to squeeze more cash out of the US Government, as Pakistan is the most direct route to the US military bases in Afghanistan.
+Nearly every year, the government of Pakistan would close their border with Afghanistan in an attempt to squeeze more cash out of the US taxpayer, as Pakistan is the most direct route to the US military bases in Afghanistan.

 A back-and-forth negotiation would ensue, and eventually an agreement would be hammered out, with Pakistan walking away the winner.
-On one of these occasions, the negotiations were prolonged, which ultimately led to the rationing of food and water on many of the military bases as millions of dollars in medical and food supplies wasted away in the desert heat at the Afghan border.
+On one of these occasions, the negotiations were prolonged, which ultimately led to the rationing of food and water on many of the military bases as millions of dollars in medical and food supplies wasted away in the desert heat at the Pakistan-Afghanistan border.

 This experience served as the impetus for the birth of our project.

-On our “Pitch Deck” page, are multiple presentations pertaining to the project.
+On our “Pitch Deck” page, are multiple presentations pertaining to our project.
 Many of them are geared toward answering specific questions about the technology, while others are designed to challenge our thinking about the way we do transportation today.